Epic Poetry: The Principles of Its Construction

 who lived in the fourth century B.C., was also a renowned scientist and

 teacher.
-He studied at Plato's Academy in
+He studied at Plato's Academy in the Master of those who know.

 In the Epic, as in Tragedy, the story should be constructed on dramatic